alphagov/govuk-infrastructure/terraform/docs/applying-terraform.md

 2. Manually update the Terraform version for `tfc-configuration` and trigger a plan manually
 3. Re-run the Terraform plans in the [Renovate PR](https://github.com/alphagov/govuk-infrastructure/pull/3581) using the new Terraform version for critical workspaces (e.g. `cluster-infrastructure`, `cluster-services`, `govuk-dns-tf` etc...)
-4. Merge the PR and apply the run in `tfc-configuration`
+4. Merge the [terraform_version PR](https://github.com/alphagov/govuk-infrastructure/pull/3597) and apply the run in `tfc-configuration`
-5. Merge other Renovate PRs in the above repositories
+5. Merge the [required_version PR](https://github.com/alphagov/govuk-infrastructure/pull/3581) and other Renovate PRs in the above repositories

 [adr-3]: https://github.com/alphagov/govuk-infrastructure/blob/main/docs/architecture/decisions/0003-split-terraform-state-into-separate-aws-cluster-and-kubernetes-resource-phases.md